 “The nature of our work means that we are often working on a case with teams of people late into the night.
 So as well as taking our work very seriously we have to be personable too.
 Working in this field can be stressful, but if you know how to smile at work when it’s appropriate, not only are your technical skills an asset to the case but your personality is an asset to the team too.”

 Is it true that you are an aerobatic pilot?

 “Yes I have a private pilot’s licence.
-I had started training for my aerobatic licence when I had to stop flying for medical reasons.
-I am hoping to get back to flying in 2016.”
+I had started training for my aerobatic licence when I had to stop flying for medical reasons.”

 To find out more about Jo, please visit her biography.